PolymathNetwork/polymath-apps/Readme.md

 This repo requires the use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).

-**Rules: The following rules are subject to change based on wether they work for us or not.**
+**Commit convention: The following rules are subject to change based on wether they work for us or not.**

+- Commit messages must be written in imperative tense
 - The `scope` defines what package is affected by a commit (enforced by [config-lerna-scopes](https://www.npmjs.com/package/@commitlint/config-lerna-scopes))
 - For changes not associated to a package, scope can be omitted
 - Relevant types that define changes in [semver]() versioning are: